 Sir Francis Nicholson was the author of "Journal of an Expedition for the Reduction of Port Royal" (London, 1711).
 This rare quarto, of which there is but one copy in the New World, was reprinted by the Nova Scotia historical society in 1879, along with "An Apology or Vindication of Francis Nicholson, Governor of South Carolina" (1724).

-These times, it is to be remembered, were rough times for the colonists, as the French at Quebec were constantly stirring up the Indians; who, often under the direct leadership of French officers dressed as their native allies, went on murderous raids along New England's western borders; which, in those days, did not extend beyond the Appalachians.
+These times, it is to be remembered, were rough times for the colonists, as the French in Quebec were constantly stirring up the Indians; who, often under the direct leadership of French officers dressed as their native allies, went on murderous raids along New England's western borders; which, in those days, did not extend beyond the Appalachians.

 It will be seen, under the short biographical note on Vetch, that a plan, hatched by Vetch and receiving Queen Ann's approval, was afoot to capture Quebec by a pincer attack, by land up Lake Champlain and by sea up the St Lawrence.
 Nicholson, like every British military man in America was caught up in these plans; indeed, Nicholson was to lead the land forces and gather them up at the foot of Lake Champlain and there to wait for the signal that the sea forces had left Boston for the St Lawrence River.